HavierHeng/Info-Retrieval-Codebase-RAG/README.md

 ## Hardware requirements

 The assumption is that the device has a Nvidia GPU with the appropriate CUDA 12 drivers.
 These can be checked via [Pytorch Installation Guide](https://pytorch.org/get-started/locally/).
 This is needed to accelerate the LLM, FAISS and other parts of the project.
+If GPU VRAM is low, the tokens per second might be low leading to long wait times.

+Make sure there is sufficient disk space for the models. llama-3.1:8b itself takes up 5GB of space.

 ## Pre-Requisites